seanreed1111/sql-recipes/recipes.md

 |   2 | Monet   |
 |   4 | Picasso |
 +------+---------+
 A similar kind of operation can be used to report each left-table value along with an indicator as to whether it’s present in the right table.
 To do this, perform a LEFT JOIN that counts the number of times each left-table value occurs in the right table.
 A count of zero indicates that the value is not present.
-The following statement lists each artist from the artist table and shows whether you have any paintings by the artist: mysql> SELECT artist.name,
+The following statement lists each artist FROM the artist table and shows whether you have any paintings by the artist: mysql> SELECT artist.name,
 -> IF(COUNT(painting.a_id)>0,'yes','no') AS 'in collection'
 -> FROM artist LEFT JOIN painting ON artist.a_id = painting.a_id